You are currently viewing Get the Motivation to Dress Your Best Every Day

 • You dress to not die from hypothermia in winter and to not run into trouble with the police in summer.
 In other word, it is a societal expectation that people wear clothing.

 • You don’t want to catch a cold.
-It is crazy to wear a bikini at 40 below.
+It is not advisable to wear a bikini at 40 below.

 • Don’t wait for your feelings to get into the mood to dress up.
 Dress up to change your mood.
 Learn more about upping your mood with color at the link.